nasaza/SurfaceTimeSeries/README.md

 Run the scripts in the indicated order to ensure proper execution.

+Files with name "Figure..." replicate key figures made in the paper.
+These files can be executed only after running Step1 and Step2.

 4) Output Structure

 Outputs/ – Final forecast results and supporting figures are saved in this folder (created after running Step1_Reconstruction.m).